plexinc/qt-fork/qtwebengine/src/3rdparty/gn/docs/reference.md

         These should generally be treated the same as libs by your tool.

         Example: "libfoo.so libbar.so"

+    {{frameworks}}
+        Shared libraries packaged as framework bundle.
+This is principally used on Apple's platforms (macOS and iOS).
+All name must be ending with ".framework" suffix; the suffix will be stripped when expanding
+        {{frameworks}} and each item will be preceded by "-framework".

   The static library ("alink") tool allows {{arflags}} plus the common tool substitutions.